When is Day after Thanksgiving?

 Celebrated on the Friday after the fourth Thursday in November in the United States.

-The Day after Thanksgiving is not a public holiday but is a state holiday in almost half the states in the U.S. and is given as a day off by most employers.
+The Day after Thanksgiving is not a public holiday but is a state holiday in almost half the states in the U.S. and is given as a paid day off by around 80% of employers.

-It is a state holiday in Arkansas, California, Delaware, Florida,, Illinois, Iowa, Kentucky, Maine, Maryland, Michigan, Montana, Nebraska, New Hampshire, New Mexico, Ohio, Oklahoma, Pennsylvania, South Carolina, Texas, Washington and West Virginia.
+In 2016, the Day after Thanksgiving is a state holiday in Arkansas, California, Delaware, Florida, Georgoa, Illinois, Iowa, Kentucky, Maine, Maryland, Michigan, Minnesota, Nebraska, Nevada, New Hampshire, New Mexico, North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, Texas, Washington, West Virginia..

 In Nevada, the day is known as Family Day.
 In Indiana, the day after Thanksgiving celebrates Lincoln's birthday while Georgia observes Robert E. Lee's birthday.